LittleChest/Dohna-NS/README.md

 Make sure you can connect to upstream servers.

-If you find a bug on self-hosted, try to reproduce it at `dohna-ns.sbs` before reporting it.
+If you find a bug on self-hosted, try to reproduce it at `dohna.ovh` before reporting it.